HaiziIzzudin/uitm-ufuture-notification/README.md

 **23/4/2024 Tghari**: (1) Script has been renamed from `main.py` to `main-notifyOnce.py`.
 Script has been duplicated, and added database functionality, with filename `main-withDB.py`.
 (2) `main-withDB.py` file has functionality of saving the course code and datetime in database, iterate contents from the database indefinitely, and nicer stdout of `DEBUG`, `INFO`, `WARN`, `PRINT`, and `INTERRUPT`.

 **23/4/2024 Petang**: Script now has a loop functionality that checks if there is 1 hour left before class, and will notify user.

+**24/4/2024 Pagi Buta**: Script loop has improved more, where ufuture rechecks can be made for every 1 minute interval.
+You can change this in the script (`line 20`).

 # Support my software development on [Ko-Fi](https://ko-fi.com/haiziizzudin)
 #### *Thank you from the bottom of my heart ❤️*